chrisbroski/goal-math/essay2.md

 The tuning process should slowly reduce multiple blurry parameters to the most beneficial.
 More advanced logic could allow adding new blurry parameters to explore outside of the initial and dividing parameters for increased accuracy.

-#### Action Effects
+### Action Effects

 The purpose of actions are to manipulate the environment, but our creature's actions don't do anything yet.
 Let's give effects to our actions by allowing them to change the probability of the next situation's objective sensor values.
-We'll have action *M* increase the odds that the next situation will have a sensor *A* value of 1 if currently sensor *B* is 1 and the action *M* parameter is >= 1.0.
-Action *E* will increase the chances that the next situation will have a sensor value *A* of 1 if it was executed with an action parameter greater than 3.0.
+We'll have action *M* increase the odds that the next situation will have a sensor *A* value of `1` if sensor *B* is currently `1` and the action *M* parameter is >= 1.0.
+Action *E* will increase the chances that the next situation will have a sensor value *A* of `1` if it was executed with an action parameter greater than 3.0.

     actions.M.effect = function (situation, param) {
         if (situation[1] && param >= 1.0) {